Antenna Placement Best Practices (Video ~ 1 minute)

 - Mounting the antenna at a similar height as the sensors is preferable.

 - The antenna signal will travel through surfaces that are perpendicular to its line of sight better than diagonal surfaces.
-Avoid placing antenna in a location where the signal would have to travel through a slanted surface like a roof.
+Avoid placing antenna in a location where the signal would have to travel through a slanted surface like a roof line.

 - If desired location of antenna placement cannot be reached with the given antenna, BarnTools does have 25' antenna extension and 50' antenna extension cables available.